Newfoundland and Labrador to cut 287 bureaucrats in bid to tame deficit

 “The only individuals who had accurate information about the fiscal situation in the province was the former administration,” he said, as the former premier sat just metres away observing the news conference.

+In an interview, Davis said his government had itself reduced the size of the civil service, and campaigned in 2015 on job cuts and tax hikes, precisely because the fiscal picture was clear as oil revenues dropped.

+“If Mr. Ball didn’t know the facts of the state of the economy and the impact that oil was having on our economy then he must have just had his head in the sand.
+Everyone in the province knew where we were headed,” Davis said.

-The province’s finance minister, Cathy Bennett, predicted the cut would save $20 to $25 million annually and said it is part of a wider push to meet current deficit projections.
+The province’s finance minister, Cathy Bennett, predicted Wednesday the job cuts would save $20 to $25 million annually and said it is part of a wider push to meet current deficit projections.

 “Our targets are ones we’re working hard to achieve.
 Whether we’ll hit it or not, we’ll let you know on budget day,” she said, adding she doesn’t yet have a date for the budget.